Booking Policy with Free Cancellation

 Tanzania

-Want to watch predators like lions and wild dogs in action?
-You can’t go wrong with a Serengeti safari.
+Want to see predators like lions and wild dogs in action?
+A Serengeti safari is the perfect option.

-Home to the spectacular annual migration of wildebeest (the longest overland migration in the world), over 1.5 million wildebeest, zebra, and other buck travel a total of 800 km (500 miles) between Tanzania’s Serengeti and Kenya’s Maasai Mara.
-The huge herds move as one through land and is certainly a marvel to witness.
+Home to the spectacular annual migration of wildebeests (the longest overland migration in the world), over 1.5 million wildebeest, zebra, and other buck travel 800 km (500 miles) between Tanzania’s Serengeti and Kenya’s Maasai Mara.
+The vast herds move as one through the land and are certainly a marvel to witness.

 3. Explore Zanzibar's beaches